 1. Make daily schedules

 This is a practice I judiciously follow every day.
 Organizing your thoughts for the day and planning things out more methodically can effectively help organize your life.

-Write down all you want to achieve on a digital platform, notebook, or whiteboard.
+Write down all you want to achieve in a notebook, on a whiteboard, or via a digital platform (like this schedule maker).
 As you go about the day, slowly begin checking off what you have managed to successfully complete.
 I would even recommend listing tasks in chronological order so you’re able to prioritize them.
 This enables you to tackle the more demanding tasks before completing the easier ones.

 In addition, I would even urge you to make your list a bit overambitious so that you’re mentally and subconsciously prepared to train your mind to tackle a larger volume of work.
 That way, when you look back on your day, you’ll feel satisfied about all you managed to do by pushing yourself a little more.